January 9, 2019 — 6 Benefits to Playing Board Games in Your Homeschool (Memory, Reasoning, Bonding…)

 1. Increase Your Child’s Cognitive Development

 Board games require players to pay attention, causing the brain to remain focused and concentrate.
+This vastly helps to improve cognitive development and boost memory.
 This process stimulates both selective attention (characterized by the concentration of the brain on one activity, being able to ignore other stimuli that are not part of the chosen task) and sustained attention (related to the possibility of keeping attention on the same activity, from beginning to end).

 2. Expand Your Child’s Reasoning and Judgement